oleggrishechkin/react-tagged-state/README.md

 ### React & Hooks

-Subscribe component to a signal by calling `useSignal`.
+Subscribe component to a signal by calling `useSignal`:

 ```typescript jsx
 import {